Parsifal and Race

 in 2000) Gutman's ideas -- and those who have accepted them without question -- look even more ridiculous than they did before.

-states that Cosima's Diaries leave no doubt, that Gobineau's influence on the development of Parsifal was extremely small.
-He
+that Cosima's Diaries leave no doubt, that Gobineau's influence on the development of Parsifal was extremely small.
+He is too

-is too generous.
-The Diaries and the Gobineau correspondence leave no doubt that his influence on Wagner was negligible and that his
+generous.
+The Diaries and the Gobineau correspondence leave no doubt that his influence on Wagner was negligible and that his influence

--- a community that limits its membership and its compassion to a chosen group -- has become commonplace since Gutman's book appeared.
-Those who accept this idea
+community that limits its membership and its compassion to a chosen group -- has become commonplace since Gutman's book appeared.
+Those who accept this idea might

-might pause to recall that the only authority Gutman cited for it was Adolf Hitler (in a source which has become regarded with suspicion
+pause to recall that the only authority Gutman cited for it was Adolf Hitler (in a source which has become regarded with suspicion by

-by modern historians).
+modern historians).
 They might also consider what happens in Parsifal, rather than in the distorted account of the drama given by Gutman.
-At the start
+At the start of

 temporal and spiritual leader of the community, has commanded that his knights should stay within his domain, rather than venture out into the world, where